dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ### Azure integrations

 Azure integrations configure applications to use Azure resources.
-These hosting integrations are available in the `Aspire.Hosting.Azure.*` NuGet packages, while their client integrations are available in the `Aspire.*` NuGet packages.:
+These hosting integrations are available in the `Aspire.Hosting.Azure.*` NuGet packages, while their client integrations are available in the `Aspire.*` NuGet packages:

 <!-- markdownlint-disable MD033 MD045 -->
 | Integration | Docs and NuGet packages | Description |